JuditHalperin/Phoenix/README.md

 For additional visualization of specific pathways, run the `plot.py` script with parameters:

-* `output`: Path to output directory containing tool results.
+* `output`: Path to the output directory containing all tool results.
 * `pathway`: Pathway name to plot.
 * `cell_type`: Cell-type target column to plot.
 Default: all cell-types.
 * `lineage`: Trajectory target column to plot.
 Default: all lineages.